haddersbadders/edu-tel/posts/tools-for-making-videos.md

 Here's a selection of options:

-[Powtoon](https://www.powtoon.com/) - this is an online animation app.
+- [Powtoon](https://www.powtoon.com/) is an online animation app.
 There is a free version, but this has some limitations e.g. water-marking, 3 minute HD limit, limited library of images.
 Powtoon lets you mix together characters, images and audio to build simple animations.

-[Biteable](https://biteable.com/) \- this is another online animation app.
+- [Biteable](https://biteable.com/) is another online animation app.
 I haven't tried this yet, but it shows you what you can find by Googling!

-[Adobe Spark Video](https://spark.adobe.com/sp/) \- This is more for creating multimedia slide-based videos.
+- [Adobe Spark Video](https://spark.adobe.com/sp/) is more for creating multimedia slide-based videos.
 It's very easy-to-use and videos are stylistic.
 It works online and on iPad.

-[Adobe Character Animator](https://www.adobe.com/uk/products/character-animator.html) - part of the Adobe CC suite, Character animator lets you animate and voice "puppets" in real time using your webcam.
+- [Adobe Character Animator](https://www.adobe.com/uk/products/character-animator.html) is part of the Adobe CC suite, Character animator lets you animate and voice "puppets" in real time using your webcam.